ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: OUR APPROACH

 \section{OUR APPROACH}

-The objective of our proposed method is to achieve robust global localization in quasi-static indoor environments: settings where the overall geometry is stable but local semantics evolve continuously.
-These environments, which include warehouses, retail spaces, and laboratories, challenge conventional geometric localization methods due to visually repetitive structures, dynamic occlusions, and semantic drift \cite{gharpureRobotassistedShoppingBlind2008}.
+The objective of our proposed method is to achieve robust global localization in quasi-static indoor environments These environments, which include warehouses, retail spaces, and laboratories, challenge conventional geometric localization methods due to visually repetitive structures, dynamic occlusions, and semantic drift \cite{gharpureRobotassistedShoppingBlind2008}.
 ShelfAware addresses these challenges by fusing geometric and semantic cues within a probabilistic particle filtering framework tailored for vision-based sensing, and deployable on wearable or compact platforms that preclude LiDAR or wheel odometry.